Meniscus tear: traumatic or degenerative?

 👉 Suitable for:

-• Patients with one -sided cartilage wear
+• Patients with unilateral cartilage wear

-• Preserving the healthy knee
+• Preserving a healthy knee

 • Faster rehabilitation